 The Planes of motion framework looks at the movements that a skier can make, from a physics perspective (i.e. separate movements in a few "planes of movement") which are then recomposed back into instruction, to create results.

-We generally use the essentials movement framework throughout this website, here's a more detailed comparison, following along the planes of movement.
+Here's a more detailed comparison, following along the planes of movement.

 The Planes of motion framework describes Inclination and Angulation as the lateral movements for both edging and balance.
 Angulation includes edging as a form of angulation at the ankles1 to edge the skis and angulation at the knees (flexing), hips and spine, to stay in balance.
 Angulation is described as the result of these smaller "movements", in no particular order.